 Anita Carmona Harrison was the first native Latina Lubbockite to graduate from Texas Tech in 1967.
 She was also the "first person Mexican origin to go through the entire Lubbock School system and graduate from Texas Tech."
 (El Editor, February 15-22, 1979)

-The women's swim team is formed.
+A women's swim team was formed.
 Some of the new members include Paula Clements, Jocelyn Treut, and Janet Morriessey.